Pickled Ginger Carrots

 • Dissolve salt into water and pour it over the carrots.

-• There are a number of ways to weigh the carrots down.
-I used smaller glass jars full of water placed on top of the carrots.
+• There are several ways to weigh the carrots down.
+I used smaller glass jars filled with water, placed on top of the carrots.

 Let me know in the comments below if you tried the recipe and what you think.